Quicx

 Why a single daemon?

 Multi-node queues pay a tax in the form of leader elections, replication logs and consistent hashing.
 Quicx is optimised for the much more common case where your queue lives on the same host (or at worst, the same availability zone) as your producers and workers.
-One daemon is enough to saturate a 10 GbE NIC with short tasks and — because of PMAD — it does so with zero allocation jitter under sustained load.
+One daemon measured 74,300 tasks/sec end to end on a single thread over loopback, at a 51 µs median — see Benchmarks for the harness and the caveats.
+Because of PMAD it does that with zero allocation jitter and no memory growth under sustained load.